ryanlangton/resilient-integration/README.md

 # resilient-integration

+Ironclad integration architecture, developer and ops friendly.

-This project is an example architecture for integrations.
+This project is an example architecture for system integrations.
 It uses Web API and message queueing to create a system completely resilient to any failures.
 Message handlers can be easily moved across workers, workers can be scaled up and/or out, and no attempts to run integration processing will ever be lost.

 Architecture:

 ![architecture](images/architecture.png)

+# Assumption

+<em>Wherever a failure can occur, it will, eventually.</em>

+No system (even our own code) is immune to unforeseen errors.
+By moving failure points to the other side of a message bug and using an error queue, we are able to retry jobs, redeploy fixes before rerunning, or pull jobs down to lower environments for easy developer testing.
+We're also able to scale workers easily to adjust to workload.

 # Run instructions